 The ideal canine diet has evolved over the years, starting way back when the domestic dog was the wild wolf, his diet was made up almost entirely of meat.

-Over the years, as the domesticated dog we see today evolved, his relationship with man has played a key role in his diet.
+Over the years, like the domesticated dog, we see today evolved, his relationship with man has played a key role in his diet.
 His body adapted to the food sources available, and often that was the scraps of his human companions.

 For that reason, today’s dog is far more adept at digesting starches, fats, carbohydrates and proteins.
 It is important to note that while dogs can eat the same macronutrients as us, their recommended daily allowance of each varies considerably from our own.
 Deviating from this can result in medical complications.

 Common Digestive Issues in Dogs